jreisinger/docs/data/blog/2020-03-16-working-with-waf-containers.md

----
-title: "Working with WAF containers"
+# Working with WAF containers
-date: 2020-03-16
-categories: [prog,sec,sysadmin]
-tags: [go,shell,docker,waf]
----

 I've been working with Web Application Firewalls (WAFs) in the form of application containers for some time.
 To make my work easier I created couple of tools: [waf-runner](https://github.com/jreisinger/waf-runner) and [waf-tester](https://github.com/jreisinger/waf-tester).
 In this post I'll try to show you how they can be used.